axonops/documentation/docs/operations/cassandra/rollingrestart/overview.md

-AxonOps provides a rolling restart functionnality for Cassandra.
+AxonOps provides a rolling restart functionality for Cassandra.

-The functionality is accessible via ***Operations > Rolling Restart***
+The feature is accessible via ***Operations > Rolling Restart***

 !!! infomy